intersystems-community/irisdemo-demo-htap/README.md

 This benchmark is about **ingestion rate** versus **query response time**.
 We have a single table with many columns of different data types.
 We want to measure how fast a database can ingest the records while, at the same time, allowing for responsive queries.

 This is not a simple problem.
 Many industries such as Financial Services and IoT have to ingest thousands of records per second.
 At very high ingestion rates, memory is consumed very quickly.
 Traditional Databases need to write to disk to keep ingesting while In Memory Databases will also be forced to constantly write to disk as well (change logs/journals and in some cases even part of the data that is in memory as in traditional databases).
-The question is: How IRIS can be faster than an In Memory Database if IRIS is writing to disk not only to its transaction log (like In Memory Databases) but also asynchronously keeping the database current?
+The question is: How InterSystems IRIS can be faster than an In Memory Database if InterSystems IRIS is writing to disk not only to its transaction log (like In Memory Databases) but also asynchronously keeping the database current?

 It is all about efficiency.
 The ingestion workload will keep the database very busy.
 CPU and Memory will be working hard.
 Some In Memory databases will try to compress data in memory.
 Others will persist data to disk when the memory fills up.
 All this is happening while we are still trying to query the database in real time.